Sunday, August 25, 2024

 Family heirlooms may sometimes carry hidden treasures- the kind that could be a significant part of world history.
 In the case of a unique news clipping from World War II, a unique feature interest story about a Jewish American Soldier received a major honor from battle at a time when Jews were at the height of persecution in Europe.

 Published and written in the Yiddish language (often known to be an "old people's" language), the beneficiary held this special news clipping for over 80 years without any idea of its contents.
 Until recently, the beholder of this news excerpt had very little interest in getting the news piece translated due to the limited popularity of Yiddish-speaking/reading people around.
-Decades later, the news clip made its way to several historians who not only found significant value in the military success story but how the added coverage (part 2) about the Fifth Column illustrated the early rise of anti-semitism in the Arab world.
+Decades later, the news clip made its way to several historians who found significant value in the military success story.
 It also spoke of cases and events of what would eventually become the future Jewish national Home (Israel).

 Translated by: Shimmy Schwartz